Mi-Jeong

 Organisation for Economic Cooperation and Development (OECD)

-of unmodified or slightly altered higher plant products.
-Natural
+consist of unmodified or slightly altered higher plant products.

-drugs and medicinal plants, along with other non-timber forest
+Natural drugs and medicinal plants, along with other non-timber

-products, already yield an important economic value.
-These few
+forest products, already yield an important economic value.

-examples should make one realize how much modern drug delivery
+These few examples should make one realize how much modern drug

-depends on sustainability and how vulnerable it is to the
+delivery depends on sustainability and how vulnerable it is to

 [0006] Plants are the source of many of our most important

-production of these valuable secondary products in whole plants or
+the production of these valuable secondary products in whole

-cell and tissue cultures.
-Cultural practices to optimize
+plants or cell and tissue cultures.
+Cultural practices to

-pharmaceutical production in field or greenhouse grown plants have
+optimize pharmaceutical production in field or greenhouse grown

-not been rigorously determined or have been of little benefit in
+plants have not been rigorously determined or have been of

-increasing levels of the desired compounds.
-Considerable effort
+little benefit in increasing levels of the desired compounds.

-economically in plant cell or tissue culture, with relatively few
+pharmaceuticals economically in plant cell or tissue culture,

-successes.
-As a result there is an apparent need to naturally
+with relatively few successes.
+As a result there is an apparent

-stimulate growth and reproduction of these valuable plant species.
+need to naturally stimulate growth and reproduction of these

 [0007] Commercially plants and plant products generate many